-The objective of this Standard is to provide designers of structures with wind actions for use in the design of structures subject to wind action.
+The objective of this Standard is to provide wind actions for use in the design of structures subject to wind action.
 It provides a detailed procedure for the determination of wind actions on structures, varying from those less sensitive to wind action to those for which dynamic response must be taken into consideration.